wavebox/waveboxapp/README.md

 For dedicated support, we recommend reaching out to our support team, either by using the in-app support button, or by visiting the [support page](https://wavebox.io/support).

 You can also visit our the [Wavebox knowledge base](https://wavebox.io/kb) which has answers to lots of common problems, or raise an [issue in this repo](https://github.com/wavebox/waveboxapp)

+To request a feature or upvote one that's already open use [Wavebox Supahub](https://wavebox.supahub.com)

+Want to chat with follow Waveboxers?
+Then check out our [Discord channel](https://discord.gg/gJJhJMecxk)

 ## 💻 Developer resources